snookieordie/Turing-Machine/README.md

 # Turing-Machine

 This is my Turing Machine.
-I am confused.